01 of 05

 Choose Fresh Greens

-Use fresh-cut lettuces for the best green salads.
-Look for seasonal varieties: tender mache in early spring, peppery watercress as summer warms up, arugula and oak-leaf lettuces as long as it doesn't get too hot, and chicories in the fall.
+Start with fresh-cut lettuces for the best green salads.
+Look for seasonal varieties: tender mache in early spring, peppery watercress as summer... warms up, arugula and oak-leaf lettuces as long as it doesn't get too hot, and chicories in the fall.
 Learn more about lettuce in general and lettuce varieties:

 Since a tossed salad tends to be mainly the greens, their freshness and taste is paramount.
-Be sure to taste the lettuce or other greens... before proceeding—nothing ruins a salad quicker than overly bitter or tannic greens.Continue to 3 of 7 below.
+Be sure to taste the lettuce or other greens before proceeding—nothing ruins a salad quicker than overly bitter or tannic greens.Continue to 2 of 5 below.

 Clean the Greens